 Ethiopia has been producing coffee for centuries.
 With its rich soil and mountainous landscape, the country has an abundance of regions with an ideal environment for growing coffee.
 Consequently, Ethiopia is a large producer of Arabica coffee.
-Below we discuss some of the best Ethiopian coffee for you to try:
+Below I discuss some of the best Ethiopian coffee for you to try:

-- Our Top Ethiopian Coffee Recommendations
+- My Top Ethiopian Coffee Recommendations

 - Features to Consider for Ethiopian Coffee